 A quick note on full frame versus crop sensor cameras

 There are also different sizes of sensors available in different cameras.
-I'll cover that in-depth in an upcoming article.
+I cover that in-depth in this article.
 But for now just know that it's not as big a factor as it once was – so choose your camera based on all the other questions.
 Don't worry about that so much right now.

 #4 – How will you be sharing your images?

 This question is about file size and megapixels.
 Cameras keep getting bigger and bigger with more megapixels.
 But do you really need all that?
 Or is 36 megapixels overkill for your needs?